 There are several types of mutual funds available in India catering to investors from all walks of life.
 No matter what your income is, you must make it a habit to set aside some amount (however small) towards investments.
 It is easy to find a mutual fund that matches your income, expenditures, investment goals and risk appetite.

 You have the option to pick zero-load mutual funds with fewer expense ratios.
 You can check the expense ratio of different mutual funds and choose the one that fits in your budget and financial goals.
 Expense ratio is the fee for managing your fund.
 It is a useful tool to assess a mutual fund’s performance.

 h.
 Quick & painless process

 You can start with one mutual fund and slowly diversify.
 These days it is easier to identify and handpicked fund(s) most suitable for you.
-Maintaining and regulating the funds too will take no extra effort from your side.
+Tracking mutual funds will not take any extra effort from your side.
 The fund manager, with the help of his team, will decide when, where and how to invest.
 In short, their job is to beat the benchmark and deliver you maximum returns consistently.

-You can invest up to Rs.1.5 lakh in tax-saving mutual funds mentioned under 80C tax deductions.
-ELSS is an example of that.
-Though a 10% Long-Term Capital Gains (LTCG) is applicable for returns above Rs.1 lakh after one year, they have consistently delivered higher returns than other tax-saving instruments like FD in recent years.
+You can invest up to Rs 1.5 lakh in tax-saving mutual funds which is covered under Section 80C of the Income Tax Act, 1961.
+Though a 10% tax on Long-Term Capital Gains (LTCG) is applicable for returns above Rs.1 lakh after one year, they have consistently delivered higher returns than other tax-saving instruments like FD in recent years.

 j.
 Automated payments